CC: Good morning, Captain Ruppelt.

 CR: Yes Senator?

-that report was drawn up in 1953, yet the Air Force released it as the
+Also, that report was drawn up in 1953, yet the Air Force released it

 (Ruppelt, with his response, simple, succinct and decidedly

-slack-jawed Senator groping for words.
-Sensing that the mood in the room
+the slack-jawed Senator groping for words.
+Sensing that the mood in the

-has turned, and with his belly crying out for sustenance, the Senator looks
+room has turned, and with his belly crying out for sustenance, the

 CC: Captain Ruppelt, you have been a most cooperative